 The Missouri Humanities Council and the Kinder Institute on Constitutional Democracy at the University of Missouri have developed the traveling exhibition Struggle for Statehood which leads viewers through the story of Missouri’s admission.
 This program draws on that work to explore the controversy of accepting Missouri as the 24th state and how it ultimately leads to the Civil War.

-We will also hear about other Kinder Institute projects centered around reconsideration of the Missouri Crisis, including new book A Fire Bell in the Past: The Missouri Crisis at 200, Volume I, Western Slavery, National Impasse from Jeffrey L. Pasley, Ph.D., professor and associate director of the Kinder Institute on Constitutional Democracy.
+We also hear about other Kinder Institute projects centered around reconsideration of the Missouri Crisis, including new book A Fire Bell in the Past: The Missouri Crisis at 200, Volume I, Western Slavery, National Impasse from Jeffrey L. Pasley, Ph.D., professor and associate director of the Kinder Institute on Constitutional Democracy.